-The last round we got just Red Broilers.
-The benefit of a this breed is they mature much more slowly then the Cornish Cross.
+The benefit of the Red Broiler is that they mature much more slowly then the Cornish Cross.
 At the store we raised six Red Broilers.
 The roosters were butchered at 14 weeks and the hens at 16 weeks.
 The roosters dressed out to five pounds and the hens were a bit smaller.
-They made exceptional meals!
+Since they grow at a rate that can be sustained by their bodies, they are healthier and have a more normal life.
+The quality of meat is generally outstanding.

 The disadvantage to raising slow-growing broilers is the cost.
 We fed them an 18% protein GMO free grower as well as plenty of kitchen scraps.
 They eat a pound of feed per bird per week which works out to about $8 worth of feed.
 Our six Red Broilers ate a total of 100 pounds of feed.
 If you calculate feed plus the cost of the bird plus any scratch, it works out to be between $10 and $12 per bird as a total cost.
 They lived a very healthy life, were treated well and were butchered with dignity.